What Happens After a Car Accident Without Insurance in Los Angeles?

 Police officer standing in front of police car filling out a report.

-Driving uninsured in California is against the law.
+Driving uninsured in Los Angeles is against the law.
 If you are involved in a car accident and have no insurance coverage, you may be subject to several penalties.
 However, these penalties are often treated as infractions, which do not generally appear on criminal records:

 • Fines: Drivers caught driving uninsured often end up paying costly fines.
-In California, a first offense can range from $100-$200 and $200-$500 for subsequent offenses within three years.
+In Los Angeles, a first offense can range from $100-$200 and $200-$500 for subsequent offenses within three years.
 Sometimes, drivers may be unpleasantly surprised by penalty assessments that can increase the total amount due on a ticket by as much as eight times.
-Penalty assessments come in the form of different surcharges for things like a county penalty fund or state penalty fund.
-Basically, for an uninsured driver, it means a higher fine amount.
+Penalty assessments come in the form of different surcharges, meaning an uninsured accident in LA County will quickly result in a much higher fine.

 • Revoked or suspended driver’s license: Your license may be suspended or revoked if you’re involved in an accident and have no auto insurance, even if you weren’t at fault.